Office Update: Safe Patient Appointments (Read More)

 What Are Weak Leg Symptoms?

-It may seem evident at first glance that weak leg symptoms are mostly a feeling the leg is giving out while walking.
+It may seem evident at first glance that weak leg symptoms are mostly a feeling that the leg is giving out while walking.
 However, it is not that simple.
 Many times, weak legs are accompanied by other symptoms besides sudden muscle weakness in the legs.
-Following is a list of some of the symptoms that are frequently experienced with general leg weakness.
+The following is a list of some of the symptoms that are frequently experienced with general leg weakness.

 • Muscle pain in the legs